openfoodfoundation/ofn-install/README.md

 There is a timestamped backup process included in deployment but currently no automated or scripted rollback.

+#Backups

+To backup on the server and to the local machine run:

+`ansible-playbook backup.yml -f 10`

+This doesn't clean up old backups automatically yet.

 Written by Rafael Schouten, after inital work from Paul Mackey.